 Oregon Coast Lodging

-Wherever you are in the country, you’ll always be making an excellent decision when you stay at a Select Registry property, and the Oregon Coast is no different.
+Wherever you are in the country, you’ll always be making an excellent decision when you stay at a Select Registry property, and Oregon bed and breakfasts are no different.
 With a pair of distinguished inns in Depoe Bay, OR, visitors to the Oregon Coast are in luck.
 The Channel House Inn and the Whale Cove Inn are both nestled near the ocean and are less than two miles from each other.
 Couple the proximity of those two inns with the fact that Depoe Bay is within a reasonable driving distance of many Oregon Coast attractions, and you have a formula for the perfect place to stay!
 You can book your stay at either the Channel House Inn or the Whale Cove Inn today!

 Photo courtesy Nickay3111